pyrsmk/Sheethub/README.markdown

 - [mediatizr](https://github.com/pyrsmk/mediatizr): adds media queries support to incapable browsers

-If you developed a Sheethub script, please add it to the list ;)
+If you developed a Sheethub script, feel free to add it to the list ;)

 Developping scripts
 -------------------